Another day in paradise 💪

-We ship out 150-200 orders per day — we’re usually slammed, some days barely able to make our same-day shipping promise.
+We ship out hundreds of orders every day — we’re slammed, some days only able to make our same-day shipping promise with mass OT!

 We’re flooded everyday with emails, product reviews, and feedback form responses thanking us for our excellent products and service.

-We’re continuously writing checks to the most expensive raw suppliers and third party labs and posting their test results.
+We’re continuously writing checks to the most expensive raw suppliers and third party labs and posting the test results.

-We stand in perpetual astonishment at how few product returns we get (maybe 1 a week), despite our volume and completely open-ended 100% satisfaction return guarantee.
+We stand in perpetual astonishment at how few product returns we get (maybe 1 a week), despite crazy volume and a completely open-ended 100% satisfaction return guarantee.

-We label these 3 activities — publishing all product reviews, providing extra lab testing, and offering a full satisfaction guarantee — as "ONLY SARMTECH".
+We label 3 activities — publishing all product reviews, providing extra lab testing, and offering a complete satisfaction guarantee — as “ONLY SARMTECH”.

-And there are other specific things that we do to cut through BS and achieve the highest possible level of legitimacy and transparency in a business that people have rightly become suspicous of…
+And there are other deliberate things we do to cut through BS and achieve the highest possible level of legitimacy and transparency in a business that people have rightly become suspicous of…

 Transparency — it’s kinda our thing: